October 12 , 2020 | Divorce

 The coronavirus has also given rise to a number of concerns related to the health and safety of children and their parents.
 These, too, could create issues for the Court’s consideration.
 If one parent is COVID-positive, is the other required to send the child into his or her care for that party’s parenting time?
 What if one party wishes to travel with the child to a high-risk “hot zone?”

 These are novel issues, often evaluated by the Court on a case-by-case basis.
 Like many parents and divorced parties, judges, too, are now required to make decisions in the midst of these ever-changing circumstances, brought about by this pandemic.
 As the pandemic remains ongoing, and as new issues continue to arise, it’s important to have a skilled and experienced advocate on your side.
-The attorneys at Pomper Price, LLC, are here to provide the support you need.
+The Colorado family law attorneys at Pomper Price, LLC, are here to provide the support you need.